Table of Contents

 4. Trending headlines

 These headlines are exactly what you expect; they are based on trending topics worldwide.
 They give a significant push to traffic and engage the audience on your website.
 However, they are time-bound.

 This headline idea will get you traffic and engagement on your website till the topic is active.
 As soon as it gets old or irrelevant, the attention goes down.

-So How-To posts and question headlines help us reach our audience by answering their queries and solving their problems.
+So how-to posts and question headlines help us reach our audience by answering their queries and solving their problems.
 People are more prone to click on this kind of content.
-That is the reason why you will find many good headlines that end with question marks.
+That is why you will find many good headlines that end with question marks.

 Since most people try to find answers to their questions on mobile phones via voice search, they usually try searching by asking a question to Google.
 Marketers are picking up on this trend and going viral with their content like that.

 - Using the word “free” will help attract audiences